LitEngine/CommonScripts/README.md

 # CommonScripts
-Common scripts and cmake files
+This repository contains some common scripts, cmake files etc.